-Tuition for Francis Tuttle Technology Center career training programs $2.20 per clock hour times the number of hours in the student's career major.
-For example, if the career major has 1,000 hours, the student's tuition is $2,200.
+Tuition for Francis Tuttle Technology Center career training programs is $2.20 per clock hour times the number of hours in the student's career major.
+For example, if the career major has 1,000 hours, tuition is $2,200.

 It is the student’s responsibility to pay their tuition or make financial arrangements prior to the start of their program.
 Students have several options:

 - Approved federal student aid or scholarship.
 Information on federal student aid and scholarships.

 - Students who receive outside funding that covers their tuition should notify the cashier at 405.717.4224.

 - Students may also set up a payment plan – with a required down payment.
 Please contact the cashier for more information.

 Students from out of state are charged $4.40 per clock hour times the number of hours in the student’s career major.
 Please note that once students are on out-of-state tuition, they will remain on out-of-state tuition.
 If the student changes to a new career major, the student may request a change with their advisor to the in-state tuition rate.